-The contents of the End Time prophecy website which includes sets of web pages and downloadable Adobe ® PDF files which together make up a writing that shows and discusses End Times teachings of Jesus described in the King James Version of the Bible, a version the writer usually refers to as the King James Bible or KJV Bible.
-The most important of these web pages and files include KJV Bible passages ("texts" for short) which show things Jesus said or is described as teaching about the End Time.
-In many cases these texts are followed by citations to and/or discussions of other New Testament texts that are related to them or otherwise shed light on their meanings.
-In other cases these texts are followed by citations to and discussions of Old Testament texts Jesus quotes from or alludes to in order to explain or support his End Times teachings.
-In all but a few cases the actual words of these texts are shown in full, along with all of the accompanying verses necessary to enable readers to read them both in their immediate contexts and in the larger context of the texts which are related to them.
-By showing texts like these in this way, and by limiting his role to pointing out and discussing relationships between them, the writer lets the KJV Bible present the teachings of Jesus about the End Times in its own words and, where possible, in words spoken by Jesus himself.
-It is therefore reasonable to think of this writing as an Eschatology of Jesus that is based on words which actually appear in the KJV Bible and discussions of how their meanings may be affected by the ways the same or similar words are used in other parts of the Bible.
+This is the Introduction page of an End Time prophecy website which includes sets of web pages and Adobe ® PDFs that together make up a writing which shows and discusses End Time teachings of Jesus that appear in the King James Version of the Bible, a version that the writer will often refer to as the KJV Bible.
+It does this mainly by quoting Bible passages ("texts" for short) that describe these teachings.
+In most cases these texts are followed by annotation-like Notes which cite and discuss other New Testament texts that are related to them or otherwise shed light on their meanings.
+In other cases these texts are followed by Notes which cite and discuss Old Testament texts that Jesus quotes from or alludes to in order to explain or support his End Time teachings.
+In all but a few cases the words of these texts are shown, in full, along with all of the accompanying verses necessary to read them in context.
+By showing texts this way the writer lets the KJV Bible describe the End Time teachings and End Time prophecies of Jesus in its own words and, where possible, in the words of Jesus himself.
+It is therefore reasonable to think of this writing as a description of the eschatology of Jesus that is based on the actual words of the Bible, and on discussions of how their meanings may be affected by the ways in which the same or similar words are used in other parts of the Bible.

-This writing is not intended to show and discuss all of the things that the KJV Bible teaches about the End Times.
-Instead, it concerns itself only with showing and discussing End Times Teachings of Jesus that appear in the King James Bible version of New Testament books other than the Book of Revelation, and with things said about the End Times in Biblical books that Jesus would have known and used during the time of his public ministry, i.e., the things said about it in the books we now call the Old Testament.
-While limiting the scope of this writing in this way prevents it from being used to learn all of the things the KJV Bible teaches about the End Times, this limitation is actually one of its strengths.
-This is because limiting the scope of this writing in this way encourages readers to focus on clearly understanding the prophecies, sayings and other teachings of Jesus about the End Times before adding to them the things other people wrote about the End Times decades after his death.
-This is also because, in cases in which the writings of these others are open to different interpretations, readers can use their understanding of the teachings of Jesus to decide which of them Jesus is most likely to have agreed with.
+This writing is not intended to show and discuss everything that the KJV Bible teaches about the End Time.
+Instead, it is mainly concerned with showing and discussing the things that Jesus is described as teaching about the End Time in New Testament books other than the Book of Revelation.
+It is also concerned with the things said about the End Time in the Biblical books that Jesus would have known and used during the time of his public ministry, i.e., the books of the Old Testament.
+While limiting the scope of this writing in this way prevents it from being used to learn everything the Bible teaches about the End Time, this limitation can be beneficial.
+This is because limiting the scope of this writing in this way forces readers to focus on understanding what the teachings of Jesus about the End Times were before these were added to by others who wrote about them long after his death.
+This is also because it means that, in cases where the writings of others are open to different interpretations, readers can use their understanding of the End Time teachings of Jesus to decide which interpretation he is most likely to have agreed with.

 |Useful Search Terms|

-Teachings of Jesus about End Times
+Teachings of Jesus about hell

 End Time prophecy websites